 Ensures that an up to date analysis of the current financial position of the church is available for review at each Board meeting, including bank account balances, fund balances, and detailed actual versus budgeted income/expense analysis of the Operating Fund.

-Oversees the preparation and submission of the monthly Tithe Reports.
+Oversees the preparation and submission of the monthly BCC Tithe Reports.

 Quarterly